Wedding Etiquette: What to Know Before Going to Your First Wedding

 RSVP in Time

+RSVP wedding etiquette is essential for helping the couple plan everything.
 RSVPing in time is one of the most important parts of wedding etiquette.
 The couple needs an accurate headcount to plan seating, catering, and more, and you definitely don’t want to end up eating a sandwich on a folding chair because you forgot to respond by the date indicated on the invitation.
 However, if there is no date specified, a good rule of thumb is to RSVP within a week of receiving the invitation.
 When you RSVP, pay attention to whether the invitation is addressed to just you or includes a guest.
 If it doesn’t say “and guest,” assume that you are expected to attend solo and won’t be able to bring a plus one.

 Gift Giving

 Choosing a wedding gift can be tricky, but there are a few guidelines to help you navigate this tradition.
 First, check if the couple has a wedding registry.
 Purchasing a gift from the registry ensures you’re giving something they want and need.
 It can also be acceptable to give cash, especially if the couple is saving for something specific, like a home or honeymoon.
 However, if you still want to make a present, choose something thoughtful, traditional, and meaningful.
 Irish gifts are a wonderful option, since they meet all these criteria.
 Get the newlyweds a soft Aran throw with heart shaped motifs that would symbolize their love, or a traditional blessing print in a beautifully crafted frame that would bless their marriage while also serving as an excellent home decoration.
-You can find these and many other weddings gift ideas online at https://www.gaelsong.com/prod_detail_list/celtic-wedding-gifts.
+You can find these and many other weddings gift ideas online at gaelsong.
 Additionally, even if you’re unable to attend the wedding, it’s still courteous to send a gift.
 This gesture shows that you’re thinking of the couple and wishing them well, even from afar.

 Ceremony Etiquette